Frequently Asked Questions

 What do I need to bring to climb?

-Everyone who works with us will receive a gear checklist to ensure you are fully prepared for the climb no matter the season.
+Everyone who climbs with us will receive a gear checklist to ensure you are fully prepared for the climb no matter the season.
 For beginner programs, personal climbing gear is included.
 We do have a fleet of gear (helmets, harnesses, backpacks, mountaineering boots, ect.) for many of the adventures offered that the client can rent if necessary.
 It is the client’s responsibility for all his/her softgoods (i.e. clothing).

-What is travel insurance and where can I get it?
+What is Trip/Travel insurance and where can I get it?

 Do you offer adaptive climbing?

-Absolutely, Climbing is all about being adaptive.
+Absolutely, climbing is all about being adaptive.
 We welcome working with your adaptive requirements.

 When are courses and trips held during the year?